-If you use a free Wi-Fi connection in an airport, cafe, hotel or some other public space, you may be taking a big risk with your credit card information and other types of important data.
+If you use a free Wi-Fi connection in an airport, cafe or some other public space, you may be taking a big risk with your credit card information.
+But the good news is there are steps you can take to secure your data

 But the good news is there are steps you can take to secure your information.